High Availability Synchronization Settings¶

 State Synchronization Settings (pfsync)¶

 The settings in this section control the behavior of state synchronization and related functions.
-State synchronization allows firewalls acting as HA nodes to exchange state data so that all nodes in the cluster have knowledge about network connections, not just the active node.
+State synchronization allows firewalls acting as HA nodes to exchange state data so that all nodes in the cluster have knowledge about network connections.

 The state synchronization settings should be enabled on all members of an HA cluster.